You want smart political talk without the meltdowns?

 How did you not bleed out in a situation like that?

-You know, I'm uh I very lucky I wasn't feeling pain at the beginning.
+I wasn't feeling pain at the beginning.

-Uh the adrenaline was rushing.
+The adrenaline was rushing.

-I was looking at my legs and uh I knew I was really badly injured, but I didn't feel it.
+I was looking at my legs and I knew I was really badly injured, but I didn't feel it.

-Um I was so hyped up and um it was towards the end that I knew I had to to be saved, I knew how badly injured I was.
+I was so hyped up and it was towards the end that I knew I had to be saved.

-I believe some of the veins had been quarterized as well, burnt shut, so that kept me going as well.
+I believe some of the veins had been quarterized as well, burnt shut.

 I mean, really lucky.

-And it was only when I was finally found and the the soldier who found me grabbed hold of me and pulled me towards his van that I suddenly felt all the pain.
+And it was only when I was finally found and the soldier who found me grabbed hold of me and pulled me towards his van that I suddenly felt all the pain.

-And I think that's where a lot of the skin that had been burnt badly burnt just kind of peeled off and so that was the first pain I felt.
+And I think that's where a lot of the skin that had been badly burned just kind of peeled off.

-Now uh it I can't go into all the details of all of this, uh, but a a series of events then were unfolding uh where you were able to get into uh you got into a hospital, uh the one doctor that saved your other leg, uh you told that story.
+Now, I can't go into all the details of all of this, but a series of events then were unfolding where you were able to get into a, you got into a hospital.

-They offered you a a spot on it.
+They offered you a spot on it.

-You had to make a long journey to get there, uh, then a long journey on that train to get to Poland and where US officials met you.
+Then a long journey on that train to get to Poland and where U.S. officials met you.

-I mean, everything had to work out perfectly and it did.
+I mean, everything had to work out perfectly, and it did.

 Yeah.

-At which point every in this ambulance, every checkpoint they came out with their guns drawn, getting us out of the car, checking my wounds, because they thought we were a Russian team coming in to get Zelensky.
+Ukrainian intelligence, you know, helping us to try and get through all these checkpoints, at which point every in this ambulance, every checkpoint, they came out with their guns drawn, getting us out of the car, checking my wounds, because they thought we were a Russian team coming in to get Zelensky.

 But then I finally, with minutes to spare, got onto the Polish Prime Minister's train.

-He had been on a covert mission to visit Zelensky.
+He'd been on a covert mission to visit Zelensky.

 And as soon as we crossed the border, there was a black hawk waiting for me.